-Disability justice says that all bodies are whole and powerful, and we all need to work together.
-We can’t leave anybody behind.
-At Northwest Health Foundation, we also believe every person is valuable and deserves the opportunity to lead a healthy life, whatever health means to them.
-When one person or community thrives, all of us benefit.
+At Northwest Health Foundation, we believe every person is valuable and deserves the opportunity to lead a healthy life, whatever health means to them.
+We also believe when one person or community thrives, all of us benefit.
 And, in order to achieve health for everyone, all people and communities need to be represented in decision-making positions.

 Leaders with disabilities will:

 - Discuss a vision and strategy for ensuring the voices and experiences of people with disabilities are represented in decision-making.

 - Deepen and collectively build their understanding of disability justice.